As we watch the media count COVID-19 death rates, it reminds me of the ”body count“ metric during the Vietnam War.

 Counting the number of enemy dead did not assess progress from a US point of view because the statistic was not related to political conditions for success.
 Other metrics for combat effectiveness also failed to measure political control.
 The US government defined victory vaguely (peace and stability) or boldly (a free and independent South Vietnam) while ignoring a critical uncertainty: the will of the Vietnamese and American people.
 Consequently despite superior US military capability, Vietnamese will forced the withdrawal of US troops.
 The US was politically polarized.

 Today, we also have a deficit of will more than capability, and a polarized electorate.
-Consider the CoV-2 virus, responsible for more than 770,000 deaths.
+Consider the CoV-2 virus, responsible for more than 770,000 deaths as of this writing.
 The current global weekly death rate averages 40,000 killed.
 The number of new cases in the US each day topped 62,000 – more than continental Europe, and Arizona and Florida have the highest per capita death rate in the world.
 Our political disease is the same: an aversion to assessable strategy.

 We begin with a hierarchy of effort.
 For this or any other framework to work, we need political leadership to set specific and attainable strategic priorities.

 I‘ve argued for a COVID-19 strategy that combines the following six effects: secure vulnerable populations, supply chains, and social conditions; induce controls on population movement and economic growth; persuade scientific collaboration; dissuade exploitation of the pandemic, deter and defend against social and other threats.

 Even if political leadership actively supported those effects, we would still need to align and assess strategic priorities.
 The purpose of that is to evaluate whether the effects are being achieved, and to adjust the strategy accordingly.